design-first/system-runtime-documentation/docs/Document Collection.md

 ## insert( document ) : array

 - **Description:** Insert an new document into the collection.
-It returns an array of the id of the created documents.
+It returns an array of id of the created documents.

 ```js
 const arrDocumentId = runtime.require('db').collections().Person.insert({